Saltville (archaeological site): SV-2 and pre-Clovis activity

 Evidence of pre-Clovis activity was found at the SV-2 site.
 There are three archaeological horizons evident of human occupation located within a one-meter thick alluvial, colluvial, and lacustrine sediments overlying a pedestal of bedrock.
 These are dated within 14,510, and 13,500-13,000 RCYBP.
-The oldest horizon is dated to 14,510 + 80 RCYBP (Beta-117541) by the presence of a tibia bone tool from a musk ox that was AMS radiocarbon dated.
+The oldest horizon is dated to 14,510 + 80 RCYBP (Beta-117541) by the presence of a tibia bone tool from a muskox that was AMS radiocarbon dated.
 Evidence for the butchering/cooking of a mastodon was found in this level.
 It is believed that one individual was represented.
-Seven complete or partial ribs, two fragments of limb bones, one tooth, and nine pieces of tusk, all of these display alike surface characteristics lacking signs of fluvial abrasion or extensive subaerial weathering.
-Evidence that this mastodon was processed and cooked includes the presence of two sandstone knives with worked edges that were used to cut meat and/ or remove hide.
-A concretion representing a congealed mass of viscous fluid replaced by minerals, may represent fat drippings produced by cooking with fire.
+Seven complete or partial ribs, two fragments of limb bones, one tooth, and nine pieces of tusk all display similar surface characteristics lacking signs of fluvial abrasion or extensive subaerial weathering.
+Evidence that this mastodon was processed and cooked includes the presence of two sandstone knives with worked edges that were used to cut meat and/or remove hide.
+A concretion representing a congealed mass of viscous fluid replaced by minerals may represent fat drippings produced by cooking with fire.
 Fire cracked rocks and a burned mastodon tooth were also found.
 Also associated were a triangular stone used as a hand held ax or wedge, a piece of exotic chert used as wedge chert flake, and two pieces of bone modified by human agency.
-The first of these is an incised basicranial complex of a midsized herbivore, and possible tibia bone tool AMS dated back to 14, 510 RCYBP which suggests a Pre Clovis occupation.
-It was from the shaft of a right tibia of what was assumed to be a midsized adult musk-ox since it was too gracile to belong to a bison with identification also based on surface details, absolute size, elongative nature, and the presence of other musk-oxen bone and teeth.
+The first of these is an incised basicranial complex of a midsized herbivore, and possible tibia bone tool AMS dated to 14, 510 RCYBP, which suggests a pre-Clovis occupation.
+It was from the shaft of a right tibia of what was assumed to be a midsized adult musk-ox since it was too gracile to belong to a bison with identification also based on surface details, absolute size, elongate shape, and the presence of other musk-oxen bone and teeth.
 It measured 195.2 mm in length, 48.9mm in maximum width across the proximal end of the medial surface, 36 mm in peak width in transverse (medial-lateral) section.
-The tibia bone exhibits three pairs of parallel fractures, two percussion fracture cone in the medullary cavity, and extensive non-random patterned wear.
+The tibia bone exhibits three pairs of parallel fractures, two percussion fracture cones in the medullary cavity, and extensive non-random patterned wear.
 The fractures could have either occurred with one or numerous blow with the goal of obtaining marrow.
 The wear pattern indicates that the bone tool was used as a scraper or flesher, and might have been used as a meat or hide splitter.